na-na-hi/renget/archive/windowsinstallguide.md

 From here you can just copy paste "D:\" or wherever your secondary partition is and paste it in the fields for the folders you want to relocate.

+It's also possible to relocate the AppData folder to your secondary partition here if you're wary of storing it on C:\.

 ![](https://images2.imgbox.com/f4/38/rhvztrLb_o.png)

-If you want, you can also right click on the Key and export it to a .reg file to easily redo this on future reinstalls.
+After you're done, you can also right click on the Key and export all of it to a .reg file to easily redo this on future reinstalls.

-######Step 8 (Recommended): Use portable apps to also save having to reconfigure on reinstalls
+#####Step 8 (Recommended): Use portable apps to also save having to reconfigure on reinstalls
 Hate losing all your browser shortcuts, tabs, bookmarks, settings, etc after a reinstall?
 Just use a portable browser and install it to your secondary partition/drive.
 The browser will be entirely self contained and can be updated in its own folder, so all your settings, tabs, bookmarks, etc will be safe from reinstalls.